zkmkarlsruhe/thoscy/README.md

 First start thoscy-send or thoscy-recv, then start the affiliated client, ie. sendclient.pd & thoscy-send.
 To see data changing on the server, create/open a ThingsBoard Dashboard with widgets that show the device entity values.

+### Loopback

+Additionally, there is the pd/loopback.pd patch which pairs a sender and reciever with basic latency measurement.

+Turn on random temperature messages and lower the message frequency in ms to see how quickly messages can be sent and received before matched send/recv pairs start to mix.
+Add maybe 20-50 ms on top of that for a basic effective update frequency.
+This value is likely based on network configuration, if sending over a local LAN or over the internet, ThingsBoard server resources, etc.

 The Intelligent Museum
 ----------------------